What is ARTsmart?

 If you have any question about donating or if you would like to donate in honour of someone, please contact Anette Larsson (Chair).

-We are thrilled to have Eduarda back for the second year as Art Room Coordinator.
-Eduarda works closely with Clinton teachers who bring their classes down to the Art Room.
-A professional artist, Eduarda has extensive experience working with children from kindergarten to grade 8.
-In her classes our students learn fundamental skills of drawing, painting, print making and sculpture.
+We are thrilled to introduce our 2018/2019 Art Room Coordinator Amanda Wyman.
+She is a professional visual artist and educator with 5+ years of combined experience teaching in various schools from kindergarten to grade eleven.
+She works closely with Clinton teachers who bring their classes down to the Art Room.
+In her classes Clinton students learn fundamental skills of drawing, painting, print making and sculpture.

-Apart from working with grade 1-6 classes she is doing one class a week for the daycare children.
-She also works with the grade 6 students for their graduation project.
+Apart from working with all classes from JK and up, she also works with the grade 6 students for their graduation project.
 The big finale of each year is the great showcase of all the student’s artwork each year at Art Night.
-Eduarda is currently planning this event with teachers and students which is happening on May 17th 2018.

 News from the Art Room